Friday, May 10, 2024

 The Zookeeper's Wife and A Natural History of the Senses.

 One day, these alien explorers and scientists stumble across the earth.
 As they had always believed that they were the only life in the universe, they are understandably surprised.
 And some of them are not a little annoyed.
 Some vote to move on and try to forget this mote of dust, crawling with primitive creatures.
 They neither want the Earth’s water nor its women nor do they want to uplift the denizens of Earth to some angel-like state of wonderfulness.
 Let them do that on their own if they can.
 But being explorers and scientists, most of the aliens feel compelled to look closely at our planet and us, the odd characters that populate it.
-Authoritarianism becomes an issue when the aliens' leader—known quite logically as “Our Leader”— colludes with the president of the United States in a truly awful endeavor, but one that they believe will turn Earth into a true paradise and a lovely planet to have authority over.
+Authoritarianism becomes an issue when the aliens' leader—known quite logically as “Our Leader”— colludes with the President of the United States in a truly awful endeavor, but one that they believe will turn Earth into a true paradise and a lovely planet to have authority over.
 Do they succeed?
 You will find out when you get to the end of the novel.

 My recent novel, The Definition of Luck or The Post-Modern Prometheus, is a contrarian science fiction novel that takes a skeptical look at the potential of mind or consciousness uploading to a non-biological platform.